Making art connects me to nature, to memory and to others.

-I frequently find inspiration in nature.
+I often find inspiration in nature.
 It might be the way light creates depth and color changes on the petal of a flower.
 It might be the filigree lines of a branch against the sky.
 It might be the arrangement of buildings in a landscape.
 Whatever the inspiration, I want to capture that excitement and feeling in my work.
 I choose to work in watercolor, oil, acrylic, ink, graphite or marker, depending on what I want to express.

 Watercolor is a transparent media that relies on planning and working from light to dark.
 I love the sparkly effect transparent color makes on the white paper.
 The planning process uses my mind in a certain way and I like figuring out how to achieve the image I am picturing.